MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-compliant-device.md

 To view the Scenario monitoring dashboards and interact with the alerts, you need:

+- A tenant with a [Microsoft Entra P1 or P2 license](~/fundamentals/get-started-premium.md)
 - The [Reports Reader](../role-based-access-control/permissions-reference.md#reports-reader) role is the least privileged role needed to view tenant health monitoring.
 - The [Conditional Access Administrator](../role-based-access-control/permissions-reference.md#conditional-access-administrator) role is needed to view and modify Conditional Access policies.
-- A Microsoft Entra tenant with a [Premium P1 license](~/fundamentals/get-started-premium.md)
 - The `HealthMonitoringAlert.Read.All` permission is required to view the alerts using the Microsoft Graph API.
 - The `HealthMonitoringAlert.ReadWrite.All` permission is required to view and modify the alerts using the Microsoft Graph API.